Consensys/quorum/.github/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in contributing to Quorum!
+Thank you for your interest in contributing to GoQuorum!

 We welcome contributions from anyone on the internet, and are grateful for even the smallest of fixes!